-The sea valve with sensor can be installed in a water tank, but it is not recommended.
-It is necessary to position the sensor on a flat, horizontal hull section which is large enough to ensure a laminar water flow for all angles of drift.
+The sea valve with sensor can be installed in a balast tank, but it is not recommended.
+It is necessary to position the sensor on a hull section which will ensure a laminar water flow for all angles of measurement.
 If such a flat section is not available, the shipyard must construct a suitable bed.
 If the vessel is designed with a box keel, this can be used for installation of the sensor.
-In this case, special length hull fitting and sensor may be ordered from SKIPPER
+In this case, special length hull fitting and sensor may be ordered from SKIPPER.